davidfischer-ch/ansible-role-cloudwatch-mon-scripts/README.md

-# Ansible Role cloudwatch-mon-scripts
+# Ansible Role CloudWatch Mon Scripts

 Library of Ansible plugins and roles for deploying various services.
 See [ansible-roles](https://github.com/davidfischer-ch/ansible-roles) for additional documentation.

-This repository hosts the role cloudwatch-mon-scripts and may depend of other roles and plugins of the library.
+This repository hosts the role CloudWatch Mon Scripts and may depend of other roles and plugins of the library.

 ## Dependencies